ManasSuple/Portfolio-Website/README.md

 - Dynamic project and certificate sections
 - Minimal and fast with clean code
 - Social links integrated for easy reach
+- Optimized image rendering using Next.js <Image> component
+- Modular structure for easy scalability and updates

 ---